Notavatarkorra/notavatarkorra.github.io/launching in creative business paper.md

 he relaized when he broke up he had never had a breath of fresh air

-trippled income in a year of being on their own
+trippled income in a year of being on their own in three months he surpassed the growth from the previous years he did the right thing he made 90k and bought camera gear still in foundation mode after a few years he started to profit he laid the foundation for a few years run business on less, everything has to be done on 30 percent 150k a month

+haven't been comfortable , get used to being uncomfortable

+when we face adversity we find the stuff that we are made of